 If AES-SIV returns plaintext it shall be treated as the components of the mesh peering Management frame and processed accordingly.

+NOTE – The localMAC or the peerMAC is the MLD MAC address of the corresponding mesh MLD if the mesh STA is affiliated with a mesh MLD (see 14.4.4.1 (Overview)).

 Distribution of group keys in an MBSS